 This method ensures that the Notice data in the Intranet and Internet Zones are always consistent.

 This in turns ensures that the URA eService and AXS payment channels are always retrieving the most updated notices when users initiate payment on the platforms.

-High Level Business Process

-High Level Process Flow for Intranet-Internet Sync